bitmark-inc/feral-file-docs/docs/artist-collector-rights/en.md

 **You’ll know when your work changes hands.** Information about your work’s provenance and subsequent sales will be recorded on a public blockchain.

-**You grant collectors certain rights to use, display, and resell your work.** Learn what collectors can do with your work on the Artist + Collector Rights page.
+**You grant collectors certain rights to use, display, and resell your work.** Learn what collectors can do with your work in the [Art Sale Agreement](https://feralfile.com/docs/art-sale-agreement).

 **You’ll retain these rights forever.** No matter where the future takes us, your rights as the artist are protected in perpetuity.

-You can review the full terms and conditions of your rights in the [Art Sale Agreement](https://feralfile.com/docs/art-sale-agreement) and [Terms for Artists and Collectors](https://feralfile.com/docs/terms-of-artist-collector).

 ### COLLECTOR RIGHTS